Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

-Fourth, item \eqref{ob123} follows from $\BOOT$ in the same way as for item \eqref{ob12}.
+Thirdly, by the proof of \cite{samph}*{Theorem 3.7}, $\BOOT$ follows from the monotone convergence theorem for nets indexed by $2^{\N}$ or $[0,1]$, assuming $\ACA_{0}$.
+However, a net in $[0,1]$ with index set $D\subset [0,1]$ has a supremum by item \eqref{ob12}, i.e.\ we obtain $\eqref{ob12}\di \eqref{ob32}$.
+Similarly, item \eqref{ob123} guarantees the existence of the supremum of such a net, i.e.\ we also have $\eqref{ob123}\di \BOOT$.
 To obtain $\ACA_{0}$ from item \eqref{ob123}, note that for $F(x):=x$, we obtain the supremum $\sup C$ of an RM-closed set $C\subset [0,1]$.
 The latter property yields $\ACA_{0}$ by (the proof of) \cite{withgusto}*{Theorem 3.8} or \cite{simpson2}*{IV.2.11}.
-Now derive item \eqref{ob22} from item \eqref{ob123} in the same way as in the previous paragraph. \end{proof} We note that item \eqref{ob123}, formulated with RM-codes for continuous functions $F$, exists in the RM-literature, namely \cite{simpson2}*{IV.2.11.2}.
+The proof of $\BOOT\di \eqref{ob123}$ follows in the same way as for $\BOOT\di \eqref{ob12}$. \end{proof} We note that item \eqref{ob123}, formulated with RM-codes for continuous functions $F$, exists in the RM-literature, namely \cite{simpson2}*{IV.2.11.2}.
 Thus, the `small' change to \emph{arbitrary} third-order objects has a massive effect.
 Of course, applying $\ECF$ to $\eqref{ob123}\asa \BOOT$, one obtains the equivalence between $\ACA_{0}$ and \cite{simpson2}*{IV.2.11.2} in accordance with the theme of \cite{samph}.
 Thus, the least we can say is that our definition of set as in Definition~\ref{openset} gives rise to nice equivalences and splittings.
+We also have the following corollary where $\SUBNET_{0}$ states that a monotone net in $[0,1]$ indexed by $\N^{\N}$ has a monotone sub-net with a countable index set. \begin{cor} $\ACAo$ proves $[\BOOT+\QFAC^{0,1}]\asa [\BOOT_{C}^{-} +\SUBNET_{0}] $. \end{cor} \begin{proof} The forward direction follows from \cite{samnetspilot}*{Cor.\ 4.6}.
+Indeed, the (proof of) the latter yields that, assuming $\QFAC^{0,1}$, a monotone net in $[0,1]$ indexed by $\N^{\N}$ and converging to $x$, has a \emph{sub-sequence} that also converges to $x$.
+Using $(\exists^{2})$, this sequence is readily seen to be a net with a countable index set.